woman and man researching how to start a business

 Most banks require company details, such as formation date, business type, and owner names and addresses.
 If your business is not incorporated, most banks will require a DBA (“doing business as” or fictitious business name).
 Contact your bank about requirements prior to opening an account.

 You may want to use an accountant or handle finances yourself with a small business accounting solution.
-Either way, properly account for all business disbursements, payments received, invoices, accounts receivable/accounts payable, etc. And if you don’t have enough capital to start a business, this is also the time to seek funding from banks, investors, or through Small Business Administration (SBA) loan programs.
+Either way, you will need a way to properly account for all business disbursements, payments received, invoices, accounts receivable/accounts payable, etc. And if you don’t have enough capital to start a business, this is also the time to seek funding from banks, investors, or through Small Business Administration (SBA) loan programs.
 You will probably want to use software or online tools to keep a close eye on expenses, invoices, income, inventory, and administrative matters.

 For home-based businesses, ensure you are meeting city zoning requirements for your area.
 For non-home-based businesses, you'll likely need to lease office space.
-Don't forget to purchase or lease furniture and office equipment to get your business up and running.
+You will also need to purchase or lease furniture and office equipment to get your business up and running.

 Ready to start your small business?